 - Safe in the Arms of God: Truth from Heaven About the Death of a Child by John F. MacArthur - Although this book doesn't contain actual poetry, it does contain uplifting messages of hope that death is not truly the end.
 You might use it find inspiration to write your own poetry.

-Writing poems about the loss of an infant can be therapeutic for everyone involved.
+Writing or reading poems about the loss of an infant can be therapeutic for everyone involved.
 The poems can be kept in a personal journal, shared as condolences, or even read at a memorial service.
 Expressing emotions in this way can be an integral part of processing the grief and building a bridge to the future.